Galerie Moos: 1922 : Rue de la Boétie 14 (Paris)

 In March 1922, Max Moos moved to Paris to open a new gallery at 14 rue de la Boëtie, where the art market seemed to be flourishing.
 On this occasion, he presented an exhibition devoted to the painter Eugène Carrière and then inaugurated, some time later, an exhibition devoted to Laure Bruni.
 Little is known about this period of the gallery, except that Max Moos was seriously ill and that his Parisian partner took advantage of this to defraud him.
 The Parisian episode of the Moos Gallery did not last more than a year.

-1923 : Quai du Mont-Blanc 31 (Geneva)

-En 1924, il fait circuler à des prix prohibitifs, au pire moment de la crise économique allemande, ce qu'il appelle une Hodler-Kollection (45 peintures et dessins) dans différentes galeries allemandes (Galerie Goldschmidt à Francfort-sur-le-Main, Paul Cassirer à Berlin, Galerie Heinrich Thannhauser à Munich, etc.). À la fin de la tournée, en 1925, le bilan en sera négatif.
-Moos présente aussi quelques expositions personnelles, notamment Maurice Barraud qui aura un certain succès.